edorsey007/sitetesting/README.md

 ```
 ### Directory Structure

-[Jekyll Director Docs](https://jekyllrb.com/docs/structure/).
+[Jekyll Directory Docs](https://jekyllrb.com/docs/structure/).
 Each URL has a folder.
 For example:

 "/about" contains an index.html file which is linked to liveintent.com/about
 "/about/press" contains a press.html file which is linked to liveintent.com/about/press